Jaycode88/msp-2/README.md

 - **Navigation Bar**

     - The website includes a navigation bar at the top, Which allows users to easily navigate between different sections of the site.
-    - The navigation bar includes a log and links to the Home, Instructions and About Sections.
+    - The navigation bar includes a logo and links to the Home, Instructions and About Sections.
     - The navigation bar is responsive to different screen sizes
 ![screenshot](assets/images/navbardesk.png)
 ![screenshot](assets/images/navbarmob.png)